 In our earlier CSI 'Magicube' model, six different approaches- developed in the voluntary sphere - were distinguished: robust certification systems, biome specific moratoria, clean supplier approaches, landscape projects, carbon foot printing and multi-stakeholder cooperation.
 European Union legislation could stimulate the uptake of such measures but also can marginalize them further as their value for the EUDR as such is not formally recognized by the European Commission.
-It is for instance likely that robust certification -which controls on deforestation and broad aspects of legality - plays a role in meeting the due diligence requirements of traders and operators under the EUDR, as a source of information.
+It is for instance likely that robust certification - which controls on deforestation and broad aspects of legality of physical commodity volumes to the origin - plays a role in facilitating meeting the due diligence requirements of traders and operators under the EUDR, as a tool for their due diligence and source of information.
 The same with direct supplier engagement: this is key to arrange for EUDR compliance but also to achieve stronger company- wide deforestation and conversion-free policies.
 In addition, biome-wide measures such as the Amazon Moratorium and credible landscape initiatives In Cerrado, Chaco will be needed to make a sustainable impact in risk-landscapes.
 Government to government engagement between EU (Member States) and producing countries is also key for the EUDR to strengthen national land governance.